 Wells College offers a variety of merit-based scholarships to incoming full-time students.
 These awards recognize students of outstanding abilities without regard to financial need.
 All students who have submitted a completed application to Wells College will be automatically considered for these awards.
 The Admissions Committee selects recipients at the time of admission based on information supplied in the application.
 For a full financial aid pacakge, be sure to provide a completed FAFSA to be considered for need-based financial assistance.

-$28,000 award each year for four years of study at Wells College, not including an additional $3,000 experiential learning stipend and a guaranteed internship during the January intersession of the Scholar's first year (for a total of $115,000 over four years of study).
+$28,000 award each year for four years of study at Wells College, not including an additional $3,000 experiential learning stipend and a guaranteed internship during the January intersession of the Scholar's first year.
 Henry Wells Scholars demonstrate outstanding academic achievement throughout high school.
 Recipients of this award are selected based on stellar academic credentials, demonstrated leadership skills, and overall excellence in the classroom.

-$25,000 award each year for four years of study at Wells College (for a total of $100,000).
+$25,000 award each year for four years of study at Wells College.
 Trustee Scholars maintain academic excellence in high school and demonstrate leadership skills through active contributions to the enrichment of the individual's school or community through active involvement in co-curricular and/or community activities.

-$22,000 award each year for four years of study at Wells College (for a total of $88,000).
+$22,000 award each year for four years of study at Wells College.
 Students who receive the President's Award demonstrate strong academic records and co-curricular achievement, and are actively engaged in communities outside of the classroom.

-$18,000 award each year for four years of study at Wells College (for a total of $72,000).
+$18,000 award each year for four years of study at Wells College.
 Students who receive the Dean's Award show progress in their academic success and have a strong desire for continued achievement in college as well as offering unique contributions to the Wells community.

-$10,000 award each year for four years of study at Wells College (for a total of $40,000).
+$10,000 award each year for four years of study at Wells College.
 The Alumni Scholarship supports students who demonstrate outstanding potential to thrive and contribute as part of the Wells community.
 This scholarship is awarded based on evidence of individual initiative and promise, as well as potential to be a future alumni leader.